zhengboxu547/zhengboxu547/README.md

 - 👋 Hi, I’m @zhengboxu547
 - 👀 I’m interested in ...learning programing languages
 - 🌱 I’m currently learning ...programing languages
-- 💞️ I’m looking to collaborate on ...programing
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---